we believe in the power of words and will work to provide a platform for voices to be heard beyond social, cultural, political, and economic barriers.

 [margins.] is a great opportunity to connect Denver’s arts and business communities to show our visitors the best that the Mile High City has to offer.
 With three days of events that are free and open to the public, the bookfair offers readings, book signings, and opportunities for the local community of writers and word lovers to participate.

-Events will take place at the McNichols Building in downtown Denver,
+Events will take place at the McNichols Civic Center Building in

 Tracks will be centered around the themes of intersectionality, centering historically-marginalized voices, and collectively realizing our vision of a liberated future.